-No university employeefaculty member may use or permit to be used university resources, time, or property for or on behalf of any political candidate, campaign, or organization or for any contribution or solicitation of any contribution to any campaign or organization.
+No faculty member may use or permit to be used university resources, time, or property for or on behalf of any political candidate, campaign, or organization or for any contribution or solicitation of any contribution to any campaign or organization.
 Faculty members should not solicit contributions of time or money for political parties or campaigns from students enrolled their classes.

-Political activity on the part of a university employeefaculty member must comply with Rule

-320 of the Board of Trustees of The University of Alabama and existing state and federal laws.

-Employees Faculty members who have a question about their involvement in such activities should seek guidance and

-approval from the
+Political activity on the part of a faculty member must comply with Rule 320 of the Board of Trustees of The University of Alabama and existing state and federal laws.
+Faculty members who have a question about their involvement in such activities should seek guidance and approval from the university's Office of Counsel.

-university.